Disease & Vaccine Information

 Studies have linked PPSV23 to systemic inflammatory reactions, cellulitis and fever.

-As of March 29, 2024, there have been 27,377 serious adverse events reported to the Vaccine Adverse Events Reporting System (VAERS) in connection with pneumococcal vaccinations (PCV7, PCV13, PPSV23).
-Over 60 percent of these reported serious pneumococcal vaccine-related adverse events occurred in children six and under.
-Of these pneumococcal-vaccine related adverse event reports to VAERS, 2,728 were deaths, with nearly 66 percent occurring in children under six years of age.
+As of July 26, 2024, there have been 27,801 serious adverse events reported to the Vaccine Adverse Events Reporting System (VAERS) in connection with pneumococcal vaccinations (PCV7, PCV13, PCV15, PCV20, PCV21 & PPSV23).
+Over 57 percent of these reported serious pneumococcal vaccine-related adverse events occurred in children under six years of age.
+Of these pneumococcal-vaccine related adverse event reports to VAERS, 2,778 were deaths, with nearly 66 percent occurring in children under six years of age.
 However, the numbers of vaccine-related injuries and deaths reported to VAERS may not reflect the true number of serious health problems that occur after pneumococcal vaccination.

 Even though the National Childhood Vaccine Injury Act of 1986 legally required pediatricians and other vaccine providers to report serious health problems following vaccination to federal health agencies (VAERS), many doctors and other medical workers giving vaccines to children and adults fail to report vaccine-related health problem to VAERS.
 There is evidence that only between 1 and 10 percent of serious health problems that occur after use of prescription drugs or vaccines in the U.S. are ever reported to federal health officials who are responsible for regulating the safety of drugs and vaccines and issue national vaccine policy recommendations.